-- The 47th AGM of the Company will be conducted virtually from the broadcast venue at 1-40-2, Menara Bangkok Bank, Berjaya Central Park, No. 105 Jalan Ampang, 50450 Kuala Lumpur, WP.
-Kuala Lumpur, Malaysia on Monday, 30 May 2022 at 11,00 a.m. or at any adjournment thereof.
-Shareholders of the Company are required to register for the 47th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.
-(Please follow the procedures as stipulated the 47th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.
-(Please follow the procedures as stipulated the 47th AGM not less than 100 to 2.
+- The 48th AGM of the Company will be conducted virtually from the broadcast venue at 1-40-2, Menara Bangkok Bank, Berjaya Central Park, No. 105 Jalan Ampang, 50450 Kuala Lumpur, W.P.
+Kuala Lumpur, Malaysia on Friday, 30 June 2023 at 10.00 a.m. or at any adjournment thereof.
+Shareholders of the Company are required to register for the 48th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.

-- 3

-- 4. 5.

-- 6.

-- in the A7th AGM not less than forly eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.
 (Please follow the procedures as stipulated in the Administrative Guide).

+- 48th AGM not less than forty eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof.
+(Please follow the procedures as stipulated in the Administrative Guide).
-A member of the Company who is entitled to attend, speak and vote at this 47th AGM may appoint a proxy to attend, speak and vote on his(her) behalf.
-A proxy may but need not be a member of the Company, and a member may appoint any person to be his(her) proxy without limitation.

-Where a member appoints more than one (1) proxy to attend and vote at the same 47th AGM, the appointment shall be invalid unless he(she) specifies the proportion of his(her) holdings to be represented by each proxy.
+2. A member of the Company who is entitled to attend, speak and vote at this 48th AGM may appoint a proxy to attend, speak and vote on his(her) behalf.
+A proxy may but need not be a member appoints more than one (1) proxy to attend and vote at the same 48th AGM, the appointment shall be invalid unless he(she) specifies the proportion of his(her) holdings to be represented by each proxy.

-Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991 ("SICDA"), he(she) may appoint one (1) proxy in respect of each security account it holds with ordinary shares of the Company standing to the credit of the said security account.
+4. Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depository) Act, 1991 ("SICDA"), he(she) may appoint one (1) proxy in respect of each security account it holds with ordinary shares of the Company standing to the credit of the said security account.

-Where a member of the Company is an exempt authorised nominee holding ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.

-An exempt authorised nominee refers to an authorised nominee defined under the SICDA who is exempted from compliance with the provisions of subsection 25A(1) of SICDA.
-The instrument appointing a proxy shall be in writing by the appointer or an attorney duly authorised.
+5. Where a member of the Company is an exempt authorised nominee holding ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("annibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+An exempt authorised nominee defined under the SiCDA who is exempted from compliance with the provisions of subsection 25A(1) of SICDA.
+The instrument appointing a proxy shall be in writing by the appointer or an attorney duly authorised in writing or, if the appointer is a corporation, whether under its seal or by an officer or attorney duly authorised.